 What is Phonics?

-“Phonics is a way of teaching children to read quickly and skilfully.
+“Phonics is a way of teaching children to read quickly and skillfully.
 They are taught how to recognise the sounds that each individual letter makes and identify the sounds that different combinations of letters make.
 Children can then use this knowledge to ‘de-code’ new words that they hear or see.
 This is the first important step in learning to read.”
-DFE ‘Information for Parents’ 20131
+DFE ‘Information for Parents’ 2013

 Phonics is a way of teaching children to read quickly and skillfully.
 They are taught how to: